corb555/Task-Score/README.md

 # 2. Anger Component

-Anger is a component that increases the anger attribute when the agent receives damage and updates the Anger attribute in Attribute Manager.
+The anger component increases the anger attribute in Attribute Manager when the agent receives damage.

 ### Setup
 1. Add the Anger component to your Agent.